particle-iot/beacon-scanner-library/README.md

     void loop() {
         if (Particle.connected() && (millis() - scannedTime) > 10000) {
             scannedTime = millis();
-            scanner.scanAndPublish(5, SCAN_KONTAKT | SCAN_IBEACON, "test", PRIVATE);
+            scanner.scanAndPublish(5, SCAN_KONTAKT | SCAN_IBEACON | SCAN_EDDYSTONE, "test", PRIVATE);
         }
     }

 ## Examples

-* __Log:__ Starts a scan for iBeacons and Kontakt tags, and then logs the address, major, and minor of the beacons, and the address and temperature of the tags
+* __Log:__ Starts a scan for iBeacons, Kontakt tags, and Eddystone beacons, and then logs the address, major, and minor of the beacons, address and temperature of the tags, and address of Eddystone
-* __Publish:__ Starts a scan which publishes iBeacons and Kontakt tags
+* __Publish:__ Starts a scan which publishes all the types of devices